ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

-4. **Implement component monitoring.** Whenever your component changes its state, your component manager needs to become reliably aware of that change within a reasonable timeframe, so that it can pass this on to the TANGO device.
+4. **Implement component monitoring.** Whenever your component changes its state, your component manager needs to become reliably aware of that change within a reasonable timeframe, so that it can pass this on to the Tango device.

-   The base component manager already contains some helper methods to trigger device callbacks.
-For example, ``BaseComponentManager`` provides a ``component_fault`` method that lets the device know that the component is in fault.
+   The abstract component managers provided already contain some helper methods to trigger device callbacks.
+For example, ``BaseComponentManager`` provides a ``component_fault`` method that lets the device know that the component has experienced a fault.
 You need to implement component monitoring so that, if the component experiences a fault, this is detected, and results in the ``component_fault`` helper method being called.

    For component-specific functionality, you will need to implement the corresponding helper methods.
 For example, if your component reports its temperature, then your component manager will need to

-   1. Implement a mechanism by which it can let its TANGO device know that the component temperature has changed, such as a callback;
+   1. Implement a mechanism by which it can let its Tango device know that the component temperature has changed, such as a callback;

    2. Implement monitoring so that this mechanism is triggered whenever a change in component temperature is detected.

-5. **Implement component control** Methods to control the component must be implemented; for example the component manager's ``on()`` method must be implemented to actually tell the component to turn on.
+5. **Implement component control.** Methods to control the component must be implemented; for example the component manager's ``on()`` method must be implemented to actually tell the component to turn on.

    Note that component *control* and component *monitoring* are decoupled from each other.
 So, for example, a component manager's